-We are delighted to present our fifth album, Tenebrae Responsories (2022), which is now available to order.
+We are delighted to present our fifth album, Tenebrae Responsories (2022).

 “This is a performance of immense stature and huge involvement.. they inject a feeling of urgency and drama which is uniquely persuasive.
 This really feels like a ‘traversal’, with an expressive arc spanning all nine pieces that would be impossible in liturgical performance but is hugely effective on a recording.” – Europadisc

 “As one has come to expect with this group, superb, well-controlled singing, wonderful phrasing that produce exquisite lines of beauty and making good use of St Jude-on-the-Hill, Hampstead Garden Suburb, London.
 One of the delights that sets this CD apart, is the inclusion of two contemporary pieces forming part of the 70 minutes of this inspiring music… At the end of the Tallis Lamentations the consort link to Gesualdo with Judith Bingham’s impressive Watch with me, ‘Then Jesus went with them’ a piece that wonderfully links the renaissance to the 21st century… The rich, sonorous tone of the basses adds depth to the words, and the countertenors cut through effectively.
 At the end of Gesualdo the choir crescendos and Joanna Ward’s minimalistic style Christus factus est provides a stark contrast to what has come before, using wonderful techniques to hint at both plainchant and folk song, it rounds off this CD perfectly.” – Yorkshire Times (Andrew Palmer)

 Lamentations of Jeremiah Thomas Tallis (c.1505 – 1585)

 Tenebrae Responsories for Maundy Thursday Carlo Gesualdo (1566 – 1613)